 Learning poverty affects almost 250 million children around the word, stifling their life chances.
 It is estimated that up to 80% of children in low-income countries remain unable to read and understand a simple text by the age of ten.
 We empower and upskill teachers so that more children will learn better.

-Formally known as the Commonwealth Institute, we are a well-established, leading charity that champions education across the Commonwealth.
+Formerly known as the Commonwealth Institute, we are a well-established, leading charity that champions education across the Commonwealth.
 Today, our digital platforms reach teachers in underserved, often rural communities around the world; providing them with much needed, bite-size professional development courses.
 Click below to read more about our story.

 First formed by royal charter in 1887, the Imperial Institute promoted closer links between the countries of the British Empire.
 It aimed to develop commercial and industrial resources and advance the commercial and industrial education of its people.
 It hoped to unite the citizens of the Empire.